dos1/flow3r-firmware/docs/badge/usage.rst

 Open the file ```nick.json`` in a text editor and change your nick, the size of the font, and whatever else you wish.

+For the ``nick.json`` file to appear, you must have started the Nick app at least once.

 When you're done editing, unmount/eject the badge from your computer (``umount`` on Linux is enough) and press the left shoulder button to exit Disk Mode.
 Then, go to Badge |rarr| Nick to see your changes!

+If the ``nick.json`` file is unparseable or otherwise gets corrupted, it will be overwritten with the default contents on next nick app startup.

 Playing Music
 -------------